-When the SM2:0 bits are written to 001, the SLEEP instruction makes the MCU enter ADC Noise Reduction mode, stopping the CPU but allowing the ADC, the external interrupts, the USI start condition detection, Timer/Counter2, LCD Controller, and the Watchdog to continue operating (if enabled).
-This sleep mode basically halts $clk{I/O}$ , $clk{CPU}$ , and $clk{FLASH}$ , while allowing the other clocks to run.
+When the SM2:0 bits are written to 001, the SLEEP instruction makes the MCU enter ADC Noise Reduction mode, stopping the CPU but allowing the ADC, the external interrupts, the USI start condition detection, Timer/Counter2, and the Watchdog to continue operating (if enabled).
+This sleep mode basically halts clk{I/O}, clk{CPU}, and clk{FLASH}, while allowing the other clocks to run.

 This improves the noise environment for the ADC, enabling higher resolution measurements.
 If the ADC is enabled, a conversion starts automatically when this mode is entered.
-Apart form the ADC Conversion Complete interrupt, only an External Reset, a Watchdog Reset, a Brown-out Reset, an LCD controller interrupt, USI start condition interrupt, a Timer/Counter2 interrupt, an SPM/EEPROM ready interrupt, an external level interrupt on INT0 or a pin change interrupt can wake up the MCU from ADC Noise Reduction mode.
+Apart form the ADC Conversion Complete interrupt, only an External Reset, a Watchdog Reset, a Brown-out Reset, USI start condition interrupt, a Timer/Counter2 interrupt, an SPM/EEPROM ready interrupt, an external level interrupt on INT0 or a pin change interrupt can wake up the MCU from ADC Noise Reduction mode.